matteomanzo-zz/CV/README.md

 #Matteo Manzo
-A very positive Web Developer who likes to play with Arduino and stuff.
-In fact I am planning to build a jetpack-drone big enough to allow people to fly!
-When I am not too busy I also type random words on my [blog](http://matteomanzo.github.io/).
+A very positive Web Developer who loves to constantly learn new technologies to build ( most of the time useless ) stuff.
+Robotics enthusiast, my final project at high school was home automation.
+When I am not too busy trying to build video games I also type random words on my [blog](http://matteomanzo.github.io/).
+Check it out!

 ##Skills

-###Customer service

-As I have been working in five star hotel in England and Spain, I have learnt how to interact and deal with very demanding customers.
-In order to satisfy the client needing I was required to:

-- Customise the user experience such as for the client to be the best option and for the hotel to get the best value.

-- Find valuable alternatives in case we couldn't provide the customer's original request.

 ###Teamwork